Safeguarding is everybody's business. We follow the Dfe and Local Authority guidelines which can be found by clicking HERE.

-The two DSLs meet weekly to discuss safeguarding issues, support each other, give supervision and ensure the system is working correctly.
+The DSLs meet weekly to discuss safeguarding issues, support each other, give supervision and ensure the system is working correctly.
 Workload is shared and decided on a case by case basis, although any child protection investigation is dealt with by both members of staff where possible to ensure robustness.

 Headteacher & Senior Designated Safeguarding Lead (DSL): Mrs Z Wilkinson